GoogleCloudPlatform/cluster-toolkit/community/modules/scheduler/schedmd-slurm-gcp-v5-controller/README.md

 [optdeps]: https://github.com/SchedMD/slurm-gcp/tree/v5.1.0/terraform/slurm_cluster#optional

+## Custom Images

+For more information on creating valid custom images for the controller VM instance or for custom instance templates, see our [vm-images.md] documentation page.

+[vm-images.md]: ../../../../docs/vm-images.md

 ## Support
 The HPC Toolkit team maintains the wrapper around the [slurm-on-gcp] terraform modules.
 For support with the underlying modules, see the instructions in the